 This strategy isn’t short-term or a quick win.
 The purpose is more so to:

-- Build a long-term relationship with key influencers in your industry to get them to consistently work with you to get your traffic and promote your products.
+- Build a long-term relationship with key influencers in your industry to get them to consistently work with you to increase website traffic and promote your products

 Now that’s out of the way, let’s sink our teeth into how to find influencers.